loicsikidi/tpm-ca-certificates/docs/concepts/01-security_model.md

 # Security Model

-This document describes the trust model and security principles behind the TPM Trust Bundle project.
+This document describes the trust model and security principles behind the project.
 It explains the mechanisms that enable users to trust the content produced by this bundle.

 > [!NOTE]
 > This file focuses on certificate sourcing trust.
 For a comprehensive overview of the threat model and mitigations, please refer to [Threat Model & Supply Chain Attack Mitigations](doc/02-threat_model.md).